-At East Leake Academy, all of our staff and students consistently demonstrate our 4 core values:

-leamwor V A/ 1 m

-Growth

-Commitment

-Respect

-Read through each scenario and decide which core value it is demonstrating:

-Turning up on time to lessons Taking part in a school production

-Being respectful of other peoples beliefs

-Having your shirt tucked in neatly

-Contributing to lessons

-Never giving up

-Saying good morning to people as you pass

-Supporting others

-Holding the door open for a teacher

-Having a pen, pencil and ruler in lesson

-Consistent punctuality over the whole year

-Attending a sports club afterschool

-Working in a group to create a presentation

-Acting as an ambassador role Going above and beyond with your work

-Staying calm if something goes wrong

-Being respectful to other staff and students Sitting with someone who is alone at lunch

-Apologising if you have done something hurtful

-Representing the school in a Science competition

-Discussing issues with a teacher

-Remembering your homework

-Giving someone a compliment

-Asking for help when needed
+Vision

+To inspire.
+To raise aspiration.
+To create brighter tomorrows.

+Mission

+We nurture curiosity, develop wellbeing and empower children and young people to go beyond their aspirations.
+Together, we make a difference in our diverse communities, and in the lives of those who learn with us and work with us.

+Values

+We will use these values and qualities as measures of success on a day to day basis.
+By everyone displaying these values and qualities we will make East Leake Academy the best possible environment for success.

+We Empower, We Respect and We Care

+Turning up on time to lessons Taking part in a school production Being respectful of other peoples beliefs Having your shirt tucked in neatly Contributing to lessons Never giving up Saying good morning to people as you pass Supporting others Holding the door open for a teacher Working in a group to create a presentation Acting as an ambassador role Going above and beyond with your work Staying calm if something goes wrong Being respectful to other staff and students Sitting with someone who is alone at lunch Apologising if you have done something hurtful Representing the school in a Science competition Discussing issues with a teacher Remembering your homework Giving someone a compliment Asking for help when needed

+Our Values

-At East Leake Academy we have 3 very clear rules, that are easy to remember:
+At East Leake Academy we use the following rules to support our core values: